SSpedsbjerg/Master-Thesis/README.md

 I will be creating a simulator, which job is to make requests or anything else which could simulator a scenario.
 I will program it so it takes a seed and a time to live, so it will make the scenarioes the same way everytime within the given time frame.

 I've decided to use one of my other projects to run the test on, I will be modifying it abit so it sends data to the MQTT, and then from which the REPS will pick it up.
 The simulator will be targeting the side project

+## Conclusion
+Didn't get to finish, but is nearly done, I expect that it can be finished within a few days, so next iteration will be spend doing that.

+# Iteration 4
+Fix tech-debt and deploy features planned from previous iteration.